Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/EdFi.Buzz.Etl/README.md

 That is it =)

 ## Setup Instructions for ETL

 1. Download the repository.
 2. Setup database using edfi.buzz.database if needed (Edit its database.json config file and run `yarn migrate`).
-3. Install dependencies with `npm install`.
+3. Install dependencies with `yarn install`.
 4. To configure the database, rename sample.env to .env and update the values to match your database configuration.

 ## How to run Survey ETL